 Use Case

-Send certified mail via API with legal proof of delivery
+Send certified mail via API with tracking and delivery documentation

-USPS Certified Mail proves you sent it.
-Certified Mail with Return Receipt proves they received it. mailbox.bot lets you send both with a single API call — no post office visit, no portal, no manual workflow.
+USPS Certified Mail creates a USPS proof trail for mailing and delivery.
+Certified Mail with Return Receipt adds recipient-signature evidence. mailbox.bot lets you send both with a single API call — no post office visit, no portal, no manual workflow.

-When a workflow requires legal proof of mailing — demand letters, compliance notices, contract disputes, government filings — certified mail is the standard. mailbox.bot turns that requirement into a POST request: submit a PDF, specify certified or certified_return_receipt, and we handle printing, envelope stuffing, postage, USPS handoff, and tracking.
-Delivery proof and status events route back to your system via webhooks.
+When a workflow requires a durable proof trail — demand letters, compliance notices, contract disputes, government filings — certified mail is the standard. mailbox.bot turns that requirement into a POST request: submit a PDF, specify certified or certified_return_receipt, and we handle document validation, physical preparation, postage, USPS handoff, and tracking.
+Delivery events and proof metadata route back to your system via webhooks.

 agentic-mail-loop